×

 10. Corn

 While corn is quite popular as a pizza topping in other countries such as South Korea, here in America, it definitely isn't as widely embraced.
 For one, its overly sweet taste might not sit well with people who don't appreciate sweet and savory combinations.
-And for another, having toppings that are too sweet just ruins the overall balance of flavours on the pizza.
+And for another, having toppings that are too sweet just ruins the overall balance.

 Advertisement